-Under the Backlinks tab, you can see the list of every backlink of the given site along with its URL, anchor text, target URL, type (DoFollow/NoFollow), Domain Trust and Page Trust scores, Alexa rank, the date when it was first discovered, and the date of the last check.
+Under the Backlinks tab, you can see the list of every backlink of a given site along with its URL, anchor text, target URL, type (DoFollow/NoFollow), Domain Trust and Page Trust scores, the date when it was first discovered, and the date of the last check.

 As a rule of thumb, it’s useful to pay attention to the Domain Trust and Page Trust scores here as these metrics were specifically designed to predict how well a domain/page will rank in search.
 The better the score, the higher the chances the domain/page will rank high.
 In turn, this helps you understand what websites it’s better to reach out to.

 You’re welcome to explore all the data and follow the backlinks listed here to get a better grasp of why they are relevant for your competitor and the donor website.